Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Introduction

-All the above mentioned definitions can be extended to the `mirabolic' setting, as follows.
-Instead of considering pairs of flags (partial or complete), we can consider triples of two flags and a vector in $\FF_q$, where a convolution product was defined by the second author.
-By working with complete flags, this construction gives the mirabolic Hecke algebra, whose representations were studied in \cite{R14}.
-Analogously to \cite{BLM} and \cite{GL}, by working with triple of two $n$-step partial flags and a vector (resp. one partial flag, one complete flag, and a vector) we obtain mirabolic versions of the quantized enveloping algebra and a mirabolic quantum Schur-Weyl duality.
-These were first defined in \cite{R15}, where, in particular, a complete classification of the finite dimensional representations for $MU(2)$ (the mirabolic quantum group version of $\sll_2$) was obtained.
-In \cite[Thm 6.9]{R15} there was also a first step towards an explicit combinatorial description of the mirabolic quantum Schur-Weyl duality, by establishing an isomorphism of left $MU(2)$-modules.
+In another direction, the construction of \cite{BLM} can be extended to the `mirabolic' setting, as follows.
+Instead of considering pairs of flags, we can consider triples of two flags and a vector in $\FF_q^d$, where there are still finitely many orbits for the $\GL_d$ action (independently of $\FF_q$).
+A convolution product was defined by the second author in \cite{R15}, obtaining a mirabolic version of the quantized enveloping algebra.
+In particular, a complete classification of the finite dimensional representations for $MU(2)$ (the mirabolic quantum group version of $\sll_2$) was obtained.

-Recently, \cite{FZM} expanded on the work of \cite{R15}: they obtained explicit multiplication formulae and a description in terms of generators and relations for the mirabolic quantum group corresponding to $\gl_n$, as well as explicit formulae for any $n$ of the left and right action involved in the mirabolic quantum Schur-Weyl duality.
-In \cite{FZM}, there was also a stabilization procedure for $d\to\infty$, analogous to \cite{BLM}.
+Recently, \cite{FZM} expanded on the work of \cite{R15}: they obtained explicit multiplication formulae and a description in terms of generators and relations for the mirabolic quantum group corresponding to $\gl_n$, also describing a stabilization procedure for $d\to\infty$, analogous to \cite{BLM}.

-In this paper, we take advantage of the formulae of \cite{FZM} to give a complete classification of the finite dimensional representations of mirabolic quantum $\sll_n$, as well as an explicit description of the mirabolic quantum Schur-Weyl duality, in particular proving a generalization for any $n$ of Conjecture 6.8 of \cite{R15}.
+In this paper, we take advantage of the presentation given in \cite{FZM} to give a complete classification of the irreducible finite dimensional representations of mirabolic quantum $\sll_n$ and show that the category of finite dimensional representations is semisimple.